census-ecosystem/opencensus-experiments/java/log_correlation/log4j2/README.md

 that the demo project's `log4j2.xml` and the fluentd configuration specify the same log file.

 4. Add the following fluentd filter to transform Log4j's `level` field into the `severity` field that is expected by Stackdriver.
-This snippet can be appended to the file from step 4.
-Ensure that the tag on the first line of the snippet matches the tag in the fluentd configuration file from step 4.
+This snippet can be appended to the fluentd configuration file that was added in step 3.
+Ensure that the tag on the first line of the snippet matches the tag in the configuration from step 3.

   ```xml
   <filter structured-log>